I’ll tell you what motivated me to learn how to make instant coffee taste better.

-Before we go any further, let me start by saying your instant coffee will only be as good as the brand you buy, and there is one brand that clearly stands out above all the rest: Waka Coffee.
+Before we go too much further, let me start by saying your instant coffee will only be as good as the brand you buy, and there is one brand that clearly stands out above all the rest: Waka Coffee.

 Waka is bringing a specialty coffee sensibility to the instant coffee market, and their 100% single-origin Arabica coffee is easily the closest thing to fresh-brewed you will find.
 Their Colombian is a nice, medium roast with citrus notes, quite unlike any instant coffee you may know.